chandragithub2014/GitPractice_2020/README.md

 (30) To Delete a branch:
 git branch -d updates
 git branch -a : Displays list of all branches.
 Made changes from master on the same line made by very-bad again to merge.
+ Another Version of Delete remote  Branch from local:
+    Once a branch is removed from local and it still exists in Remote.
+    We can remove the branch at remote using below command

+    git push origin :feature_remote_branch

 (31)Tags: